rpt24baklannoli/reviews/README.md

   "image_url": "https://fec-etsy-reviews.s3-us-west-1.amazonaws.com/Masks1.jpg",
   "item_option": "Black"
 }
+OR

+{
+  "rating": 4
+}

 #### An example output of using this API:
 {
-    "message": "Review was updated succeddfully."
+    "message": "Review 209 was updated successfully."
 }